Systemic bias: Major causes

 The study of systemic bias as part of the field titled organizational behavior in industrial organization economics is studied in several principle modalities in both non-profit and for-profit institutions.
 The issue of concern is that patterns of behavior may develop within large institutions which become harmful to the productivity and viability of the larger institutions from which they develop, as well as the community they occupy.
 The three major categories of study for maladaptive organizational behavior and systemic bias are counterproductive work behavior, human resource mistreatment, and the amelioration of stress-inducing behavior.

 Racism

 Racism is prejudice, discrimination or hostility towards other people because they are of a different racial or ethnic origin.
 Medical students conducted studies to investigate systemic biases associated with race.
 The result of the study showed that due to systemic bias, certain groups of people are marginalized due to race and differences, their professional careers are threatened, and more homework/responsibility is given to those in the minority group.

 Counterproductive work behavior

-Counterproductive work behavior, or CWB, consists of behavior by employees that harms or intends to harm organizations and people in organizations.
+Counterproductive work behavior consists of behavior by employees that harms or intends to harm organizations and people in organizations.